sit/wrkb/kb/runes/sudden-impact.md

 ---
-description: For 4 seconds after exiting stealth or using a dash, leap, blink, or teleport, damaging an enemy champion additionally deals 10 + 5 * (character level
-  - 1) true damage.
-(10s cooldown)
+description: "Damaging an enemy champion deals a bonus 10\u201380 true damage after\
+  \ using a dash, leap, blink, teleport, or when exiting stealth for 4s.
+(10s cooldown)The\
+  \ damaging attack/ability gains bonuses at higher levels:Level 5: Deal an additional\
+  \ 10 true damage.Level 9: Deal an additional 20 true damage and gain 10% Movement\
+  \ Speed for 1.5s after dealing the damage."
 family: Domination
 id: 106
 image_url: https://www.wildriftfire.com/images/runes/sudden-impact.png